eric-bach/schedular/Tasks.md

 - [x] Add more resolver tests
 - [x] Switch resolvers to TypeScript
 - [x] Fix UTC to local date/time
-- [] Fix email notifications
+- [x] Fix email notifications
+  - [] Read up on how event source mapping failures work on Lambda - destinations vs DLQ
+  - [? ] Add a DLQ to Lambda
+  - [ ] Test the failure
-  - Add function in pipeline to getAppointments to pass to email
+  - [ ] Update cancelBooking to follow the same pipeline as createBooking to send email
 - [] Clean up styling
 - [] Build out a proper Appointment Confirmation email template
 - [] Verify email domain to remove spoofing warning